-The goal when identifying model boundaries and size for each microservice is not to get to the most granular separation possible, although is interesting to tend toward small microservices.
-Instead, your goal should be to get to the most meaningful separation guided with your domain knowledge.
+The goal when identifying model boundaries and size for each microservice is not to get to the most granular separation possible, although you should tend toward small microservices, if possible.
+Instead, your goal should be to get to the most meaningful separation guided by your domain knowledge.
 The emphasis is not on the size, but instead on the business capabilities.
+Also, if there is clear cohesion needed for a certain area of the application, that would probably is going to be a microservice, too.
+Cohesion is a way to identify how to break apart or group together microservices.

 The term microservices puts a lot of emphasis on the size of the services, a point that most practitioners find to be rather unfortunate.
-For instance, Sam Newman (a recognized promoter of microservices and author of the book "Building Microservices") emphasizes that you should derive your microservices based on the DDD notion of Bounded Context, as introduced earlier in this papery.
+For instance, Sam Newman (a recognized promoter of microservices and author of the book "Building Microservices") emphasizes that you should derive your microservices based on the DDD notion of Bounded Context, as introduced earlier in this book.

-A domain model with specific domain entities applies within a concrete bounded context or microservice.
-A Bounded-Context delimits the applicability of a model and gives developer team members a clear and shared understanding of what must be consistent and what can be developed independently, which are the same goals for microservices.
+A domain model with specific domain entities applies within a concrete Bounded Context or microservice.
+A Bounded Context delimits the applicability of a model and gives developer team members a clear and shared understanding of what must be consistent and what can be developed independently, which are the same goals for microservices.

-A DDD technique that can be used for this is "Context Mapping".
-Via this technique, you identify the various contexts in the application landscape and their boundaries.
+A DDD technique that can be used for this is the Context Mapping pattern.
+Via Context Mapping, you identify the various contexts in the application landscape and their boundaries.
 The Context Map is the primary tool used to make boundaries between domains explicit.
 A Bounded Context encapsulates the details of a single domain, such as the domain model with its domain entities, and defines the integration points with other bounded contexts/domains.
-This matches perfectly with the definition of a Microservice: autonomous, well defined interfaces, implementing a business capability.
+This matches perfectly with the definition of a microservice: autonomous, well defined interfaces, implementing a business capability.
 This makes Context Mapping (and DDD in general) an excellent tool in the architect's toolbox for identifying and designing Microservices.

-When dealing with a large application, its domain model will tend to fragment: a domain expert from the Catalog domain will think differently about 'inventory' than a logistics domain expert, for example.
-Or the user entity might be different in size and needed attributes when dealing with a CRM expert who wants to store every detail about the customer than for an Ordering Domain expert who just needs partial data about the customer.
+When dealing with a large application, its domain model will tend to fragment: a domain expert from the catalog domain will think differently about inventory than a logistics domain expert, for example.
+Or the user entity might be different in size and number of attributes when dealing with a CRM expert who wants to store every detail about the customer than for an ordering domain expert who just needs partial data about the customer.
 It requires lots of coordinated efforts to disambiguate all terms across all domains.
 And worse, if you try to have a single unified database for the whole application, this 'unified vocabulary' is awkward and unnatural to use, and will very likely be ignored in most cases.
 Here bounded contexts (implemented as microservices) will help again: they make clear where you can safely use the natural domain terms and where you will need to bridge to other domains.
 With the right boundaries and sizes of your bounded contexts you can make sure your domain models are clearly defined and that you don't have to switch between models too often.